mboynes/super-cpt/readme.txt

 == Description ==

+= UPGRADE NOTICE =

+SuperCPT now uses Font Awesome instead of Glyphicons.
+Some icon names will carry over, but not all.
+If this is a considerable inconvenience for you for a project, simply do not update it.
+It's not a security release, so updating isn't necessary.

+= Overview =

 SuperCPT is an object wrapper for Custom Post Types, Custom Taxonomies, and Custom Post Meta "for coders, by coders."
 Simply put, SuperCPT:

 * <acronym title="Don't Repeat Yourself">DRY</acronym>s up the Custom Post Type and Custom Taxonomy process (e.g. automatically adds the name to all the labels),